mit-submit/submit-users-guide/source/tutorials/tutorial_4.rst

     .. admonition:: |ShowMore|
         :class: dropdown

-        When connected to a GitHub repo like this, after each commit, the Commit button will turn into a "Sync Changes" button to allow you to easily syncronize your changes with the GitHub repository.
+        When connected to a GitHub repo like this, after each commit, the Commit button will turn into a "Sync Changes" button to allow you to easily synchronize your changes with the GitHub repository.

 More Resources
 ~~~~~~~~~~~~~~